These healthy vegan snacks for kids are full of vitamins and nutrients, yet so tasty, easy, and quick to whip up!

 - Roasted Chickpeas

 What are some plant-based snacks?

-If you consider yourself following a WFPB Diet (whole food plant-based), that means you also avoid all processed ingredients including oil, refined sugars, and refined flours.
+If you consider yourself following a WFPB Diet (whole-food plant-based), that means you also avoid all processed ingredients including oils such as olive oil, refined sugars, and refined flours.

 If you are following this type of diet you can still enjoy many of the snacks mentioned above.
-You just need to be careful to look closely at the ingredients to be sure they do not include processed ingredients.
+You need to be careful to look closely at the ingredients to be sure they do not include processed ingredients.
 I don’t recommend potato chips, even though most are vegan, because they are highly processed and heavy on vegetable oil.

 - Fresh Veggies

 - Whole Wheat Toast

 - Sugar-Free Dried Fruit